 Subscribe to Housecall

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

 People with Alzheimer's may experience depression differently from that of people without Alzheimer's.
 For example, individuals diagnosed with Alzheimer's disease:

 Scientists aren't sure of the exact relationship between Alzheimer's disease and depression.
 The biological changes caused by Alzheimer's may intensify a predisposition to depression.

 On the other hand, depression may increase the chances of developing Alzheimer's disease.

 It's clear that depression has a strong effect on quality of life for people with Alzheimer's disease.
 Depression can lead to:

 Several options are available to treat people diagnosed with Alzheimer's disease and depression:

-Making the right diagnosis and getting appropriate treatment can help make life easier and more enjoyable for both the person with Alzheimer's and his or her caregivers.
+Making the diagnosis of depression in people with Alzheimer's disease and getting appropriate treatment can help make life easier and more enjoyable for both the person with Alzheimer's and his or her caregivers.